 Patients will be assessed by an Advanced Practice Provider.
 One or more follow-up appointments will be provided for patients identified as being at risk of chronic low back pain (e.g. those with complex presentation including yellow flags or risk of opioid dependency).

 Patients deemed potential surgical candidates will be referred to the MSK CIAC Practice Lead (spine specialist) for further assessment and management.
 The Practice Lead will order diagnostic imaging (e.g. MRI), recommend appropriate advanced interventions (e.g. spinal injections), and refer patients for a consultation with a spine surgeon when indicated.

 The referring Primary Care Provider will receive a consult note detailing patient assessment and treatment recommendations within 7 business days of all assessments.

 Assessment Centre locations

 Advanced Practice Provider assessments take place in MSK CIAC Low Back Pain Assessment Centres.
 The MSK CIAC Low Back Pain Program has 17 Assessment Centres located in communities across Ontario Health (West).
 Patients will be booked for an assessment at the location closest to their home.
 After receiving the referral, the Advanced Practice Provider’s office will contact the patient to book their appointment.
 Patients can expect an appointment date within four weeks.

-For those patients referred on to the Practice Leader, further assessment(s) will take place at Hamilton Health Sciences Hamilton General Hospital.
+For those patients referred on to the Practice Lead, further assessment(s) will take place at Hamilton General Hospital.

 Patients are fully covered by OHIP